mdnetto/WISE/README.md

 ![alt text](https://github.com/mdnetto/WISE/blob/master/simon/images/simon.gif "Simon game")

+### Simon
+1. Open the simon game and play with it!
+2. See how many levels you can get through!

 ### HTML
 When writing HTML, you add "tags" to the text in order to create the structure.
 These tags tell the browser how to display the text or graphics in the document.
 Tags are surrounded by arrow keys like this.